MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-r-to-revoscaler.md

 ---

-# Tutorial: Explore R and RevoScaleR in 25 functions
+# Basic R commands and RevoScaleR functions: 25 common examples

 **Applies to: Microsoft R Client, Machine Learning Server**

-If you are new to both R and Machine Learning Server, this tutorial introduces you to 25 (or so) of the more commonly used R functions.
+If you are new to both R and Machine Learning Server, this tutorial introduces you to 25 (or so) commonly used R functions.
 In this tutorial, you learn how to load small data sets into R and perform simple computations.
-A key point to take away from this tutorial is that you can combine R and RevoScaleR functions in the same R script.
+A key point to take away from this tutorial is that you can combine basic R commands and RevoScaleR functions in the same R script.

-This tutorial starts with base R commands before transitioning to RevoScaleR functions.
-If you already know R, you might want to skip down to [Explore RevoScaleR Functions](#ExploreScaleRFunctions).
+This tutorial starts with R commands before transitioning to RevoScaleR functions.
+If you already know R, skip ahead to [Explore RevoScaleR Functions](#ExploreScaleRFunctions).

 > [!Note]
 > R Client and Machine Learning Server are interchangeable in terms of RevoScaleR as long as [data fits into memory and processing is single-threaded](tutorial-revoscaler-data-import-transform.md#chunking).
-If datasets exceed memory, we recommend pushing the [compute context](concept-what-is-compute-context.md) to Machine Learning Server.
+If data size exceeds memory, we recommend pushing the [compute context](concept-what-is-compute-context.md) to Machine Learning Server.

 ## Prerequisites

-This is our simplest tutorial in terms of data and tools, but it's also expansive in its coverage of base R and RevoScaleR functions.
+This is our simplest tutorial in terms of data and tools, but it's also expansive in its coverage of basic R and RevoScaleR functions.
 To complete the tasks, use the command-line tool **RGui.exe** on Windows or start the **Revo64** program on Linux.

 + On Windows, go to \Program Files\Microsoft\R Client\R_SERVER\bin\x64 and double-click **Rgui.exe**.
 + On Linux, at the command prompt, type **Revo64**.

-The tutorial uses built-in sample data provided in base R or RevoScaleR function library so once you have the software, there is nothing more to download or install.
+The tutorial uses pre-installed sample data so once you have the software, there is nothing more to download or install.

 The R command prompt is `>`.
 You can hand-type commands line by line, or copy-paste a multi-line command sequence.